GnostX/drawio_translation2/README.md

 The way to switch then between languages and how to handle the translations is discussed here: https://www.drawio.com/blog/translate-diagrams
 The result of the translation can also be seen in the following video: https://github.com/GnostX/drawio_translation2/blob/main/docs/usage_of_translation_result.mp4

-This tool can:
+## This tool can:
 - Detect the primary language of each page (diagram) automatically
 - Generate translations only for the languages you specify
-- Treat English specially: if “en” is one of your target languages, the visible text becomes English (no label_en/value_en keys), and the original language is preserved under label_<src> (and with a code change also in label-<src>)
+- Treat English specially: if “en” is one of your target languages, the visible text becomes English (no label_en/value_en keys), and the original language is preserved under label_<src>
 - Add translations to the right place (UserObject), so you can see and manage them in “Edit Data…”
 - Handle both compressed and uncompressed pages and multi-page files
 - Process a single file or all .drawio files in a folder
 - Provide a small web UI (drag-and-drop) to translate and download the result

-Contents
+## Contents
 - translate_drawio.py — CLI for translating labels in .drawio files
-- server.py — Flask server with a drag-and-drop upload page
+- server.py — Flask server with a drag-and-drop upload page (NOT TESTED AT ALL, just experimental)
 - configuration.py — your configuration file (languages, output directory, options)
 - pyproject.toml — project metadata, dependencies, mypy config
 - README.md — this document

-Features at a glance
+## Features at a glance
 - Per-page primary language detection (langdetect)
 - Translation backend: “translators” library (supports google, bing, deepl, etc.)
 - Writes translation keys onto UserObject so they appear in “Edit Data…”